 Writer’s block.
 Just the word turns a writer’s blood to ice.
 We dread this malady, especially at times when we are under deadline or trying to meet a personal writing goal, like starting and finishing a work of nonfiction during Write Nonfiction in November.
 What’s a writer to do when writer’s block hits?
 I asked David Rasch, author of The Blocked Writer’s Book of the Dead and a psychologist with over 20 years of experience working with writers who struggle with writing productivity problems, to address that question.
 And I asked him to address it on day three of WNFIN so anyone who might suffer from “that thing we cannot mention by name” (a bit like “You Know Who” in the Harry Potter series), could have some ways to get past it and keep on writing until they do, indeed, meet the WNFIN challenge.
-Click on this link to read Dr. Rasch’s 5 tips for overcoming writer’s block.
-(You’ll be taken to this blog’s sister blog, Write Nonfiction in November.)
+Below, find Dr. Rasch’s 5 tips for overcoming writer’s block.
 I hope you never have to use them.

 By David Rasch

 In this post I’ll give an overview of some of the factors that impact writing productivity, as well as some of the strategies for addressing these problems.
 These issues are discussed more thoroughly in my book, The Blocked Writer’s Book of the Dead.

 - Time management and scheduling difficulties.
 Blocked writers frequently experience challenges with creating and sticking to a routine of regular writing.
 It is essential to establish at least a modicum of control in this arena, or one’s writing time just slips away into the ether.
 Scheduling short, regular sessions of writing at a consistent time is one useful prescription for establishing a routine.